False membership rate control in mixture models: Setting

 where $[Q]$ denotes the set of all permutations on $\{1,\dots,Q\}$.
-Above, the minimum over $\sigma$ is added to handle the aforementioned label switching problem.
+The minimum over all permutations $\sigma$ is the way to handle the aforementioned label-switching problem.

-\begin{remark} Note that the position of the minimum w.r.t. $\sigma$ matters in the risk \eqref{clusteringrisk}: $\sigma$ is allowed to depend on $X$ but not on $Z$.
-Hence, this risk has to be understood as being computed up to a data dependent label switching.
-This definition coincides with the usual definition of misclassification risk in the situation where the true clustering is deterministic, see \cite{LR2015,lu2016statistical}.
+\begin{remark} The position of the minimum w.r.t. $\sigma$ in the risk \eqref{clusteringrisk} matters: the permutation $\sigma$ is allowed to depend on $X$ but not on $Z$.
+Hence, this risk has to be understood as being computed up to a data-dependent label switching.
+This definition coincides with the usual definition of the misclassification risk in the situation where the true clustering is deterministic, see \cite{LR2015,lu2016statistical}.
 Hence, it can be seen as a natural extension of the latter to a mixture model where the true clustering is random. \end{remark}

 Classically, we aim to find a clustering rule $\widehat{\mathbf{Z}}$ such that the clustering risk is ``small''.
-However, as mentioned above, whether this is possible or not depends on the intrinsic difficulty of the clustering problem and thus of the true parameter $\theta^*$ (see Figure~\ref{fig:intro}).
-Therefore, the idea is to provide a selection rule, that is, a (measurable) function of the observation $\mathbf{X}$ returning a subset $S \subset \{1,\dots,n\}$, such that the clustering risk {\it with restriction to $S$} is small.
+However, as mentioned above, whether this is possible or not depends on the intrinsic difficulty of the clustering problem and thus of the true parameter $\theta^*$ (see Figure~\ref{FMR:fig:intro}).
+Therefore, the idea is to provide a selection rule, that is, a (measurable) function of the observation $\mathbf{X}$ returning a subset of indices $S \subset \{1,\dots,n\}$, such that the clustering risk {\it with restriction to $S$} is small.
 Throughout the paper, a {\it procedure} refers to a couple $\proc=(\widehat{\mathbf{Z}}, S)$, where $\widehat{\mathbf{Z}}$ is a clustering rule and $S$ is a selection rule.